 This events led Frederick to leave to the Holy Land.
 The 28th of June 1228 the excommunicated emperor left again to the Sixth Crusade, announcing his departure in Barletta.
 It is not clear if Frederick hoped the withdrawal of the excommunication or just wanted the crown of Jerusalem.

-In any case, the behaviour of Frederick II was exactly as we would have expect.
+In any case, the behaviour of Frederick II was exactly as we would expect.
 His crusade was similar to a courtesy visit to his correspondent, the sultan al-Malik al-Kamil.
 No one battle did take place, and the crusaders stayed bored in the Holy Land.
-Frederick was certainly a genius, the stuport mundi: he dared what any Christian couldn’t even have imagined.
+Frederick was certainly a genius, the stuport mundi: he dared what any Christian could not even have imagined.
 The emperor preferred to use the power of the words instead of organizing bloody battle.

 The agreement with the sultan